-2. Insert a flat, thin object and remove the back cover.

-- 3. Lift the battery with a flat object.

-- 4. Remove the battery.

-- Insert the new battery, positive side toward the back cover.
-Replace with a CR2032 or equivalent battery.

-- 6. Push together the transmitter.

-- 7. Insert the key back into the RKE transmitter.
+- 2. Insert a flat, thin object and remove the back cover. - 3.
+Remove the old battery using a flat, nonmetal object. - Insert the new battery, positive side toward the back cover.
+Replace with a CR2032 or equivalent battery. - 5.
+Push together the transmitter. - 6.
+Insert the key back into the RKE transmitter.